zailky/onz-auth-js/README.md

 # OnzAuth JavaScript SDK
-OnzAuth's JS SDK for Passwordless Authentication using Email.
+OnzAuth's JS SDK for Passwordless Authentication using Email Magic Link and WebAuthN.

+Implement Authentication in 5 mins or less, straightforward support for magic link or WebAuthN, no passwords to manage, no callbacks to implement.
 <br />

-## Questions
+## Questions?
 Join our [Slack Community](https://join.slack.com/t/onzauth/shared_invite/zt-196ryj3ar-rNWa1N0acoAQ0I7zMOKVGA)

 ## Demo